-Since pertussis is very contagious, it can spread from person to person through tiny drops of fluid in the air coming from the nose or mouth when people sneeze, cough, or laugh.
+Pertussis is very contagious, and can spread from person to person through tiny drops of fluid in the air coming from the nose or mouth when people sneeze, cough, or laugh.
 Others can become infected by inhaling the drops or getting the drops on their hands and then touching their mouths or noses.

-If your child makes a wheezing (whistling) sound when breathing out, this could mean that the lower airways in the lungs are swollen.
-This can happen with asthma or with a viral infection (bronchiolitis).
-Also, wheezing can happen if the lower airway is blocked by a foreign object.
+If your child makes a wheezing (whistling) sound when breathing out (exhaling), this could mean that the lower airways in the lungs are swollen.
+This can happen with asthma or with the viral infection bronchiolitis.
+Wheezing also can happen if the lower airway is blocked by a foreign object.